Miraclehhy/liblogger/README.md

-# mod-c-log
+# liblogger
-This repository implements a module including format log function.
+This repository implements a library including format log function.